neesi/autosplitters/LOVE_2_kuso/README.md

 <br>

-\**This was actually a GameMaker bug, not an exclusive kuso Demo bug.
-It was fixed a long time ago.*
+\**This GameMaker bug was fixed after kuso Demo was released, but the game hasn't been updated so the bug remains.*

 <br>